 Editors uncover the blind spots.
 They ask tough questions to clarify a confusing concept, tighten up repetitive or wordy sections, and address errors you consistently make, like shifting tenses, passive voice, or structure issues.
 We also have a knack for catching those stray, sneaky errors that you can’t believe you missed.

-If a book has been poorly edited, it interferes with the reading experience, meaning that the author has not done his or her job communicating effectively.
+Also, if a book has been poorly edited, it interferes with the reading experience, meaning that the author has not done his or her job communicating effectively.
 Think of editing dollars as part of the cost of investment, similar to funds you would spend on cover design, illustrations, marketing, and other expenses.
 A well-edited piece is worth every penny.

 A. Unfortunately, no. I have to eat and pay my bills too!
 You wouldn’t ask your doctor to wait until you start feeling better before you pay him or her, would you?
 If you want your work to be taken seriously, consider the cost of editing as an investment in your writing success, just like any business investment you would make.
-I offer a service that will help you make your end product better.
+I offer a service that will help you make your book better.

-A. Documents can be transferred using email, dropbox, or any other cloud-based, file-sharing service.
+A. Documents can be transferred using email, dropbox, or any other cloud-based file-sharing service.